 - Discuss each procedure, in detail, as well as go over the risks and benefits of bariatric surgery.

 - Answer any questions you may have about the procedures.

 If you decide you want a physician consultation after watching the video seminar, please print, complete and bring these patient forms to your first visit.

 The most common measurement for obesity is Body Mass Index (BMI), which provides general parameters of degrees of obesity.
 It should not be used alone for diagnosis of obesity.
 Calculate your BMI.

 Through the TriHealth Fitness and Health Pavilion, TriHealth offers a variety of non-surgical weight management options:

 - LIFESTEPS® weight loss: This is a 12-week program that provides ongoing guidance for healthy eating, increasing physical activity, and strategies for successful behavior change.
 Learn more.

 - HealthOne weight loss: This is a 36-week program that provides a low-calorie diet for people with a BMI equal to or >27.
 The HealthOne plan combines food and meal replacements to provide more predictable weight loss.
 Learn more.

 We Provide Quality Care You Can Trust

-Certified for excellence by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), a joint program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS), we are recognized nationally for providing quality care.
+We are an accredited comprehensive bariatric surgery center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP), a joint program of the American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS).